Dr. Dharani Kundukattil, C.Psych. (Supervised Practice)

-I am a member of the Ontario Psychological Association.
-I am currently practising as a therapist under the supervision of Dr. Lila Hakim, C.Psych. and Dr. Jean Kim, C.Psych. at the Centre for Interpersonal Relationships (CFIR).
-My clinical background includes work in hospital-based, tertiary care, and community mental health settings, all of which have shaped my integrative and developmentally informed perspective.
+I am a member of the Ontario Psychological Association and am registered as a Psychologist under Supervised Practice with the College of Psychologists and Behavioural Analysts of Ontario.
+I practise under the supervision of Dr. Lila Hakim, C.Psych, and Dr. Jean Kim, C.Psych, at the Centre for Interpersonal Relationships (CFIR).
+My clinical experience spans hospital‑based, tertiary‑care, and community mental health settings.

-Beyond clinical practice, I have taught a course on the foundations of psychodynamic psychotherapy and led workshops on topics such as personality disorders, mentalization-based therapy, working with grief and mourning, and crisis intervention.
-I have also published journal articles and book chapters with a focus on borderline personality disorder, trauma, and reflective functioning.
+Beyond my clinical practice, I have taught a foundational course in psychodynamic psychotherapy and delivered workshops on personality disorders, mentalization‑based therapy, grief and mourning, and crisis intervention.
+I have authored journal articles and book chapters addressing borderline personality disorder, trauma, and reflective functioning.
 My published work includes:

 Devi, K.D., Bhola, P., & Chandra, P.S.
 (2024).
 Uncertain reflective functioning, anxious attachment, and cumulative impact of early relational trauma as predictors of severity in borderline personality disorder.
 Indian Psychiatry Journal.